Books on Dyscalculia

 Some of the earlier pages within three of the sections of ‘The Dyscalculia Toolkit’ cover some of the same ground as the three ebooks in the iBooks series called ‘Help your child master numeracy’, the difference being that the ebooks (for iPads and Apple computers only) contain demonstration videos of every suggested idea and game, resulting in teaching resources that focus in very great detail on very narrow topics.

 The book ‘Overcoming Difficulties with Number’ follows on from ‘The Dyscalculia Toolkit’ and is aimed at more advanced learners who have already worked through the ‘Toolkit’ and/or older students.
 ‘Overcoming Difficulties with Number’ begins with a whole section on numeracy games to encourage students to stop counting in ones, followed by separate sections that take a step-by-step approach to some key numeracy strategies, including bridging for addition and subtraction, the area model for multiplication and division, and calculation methods based on reasoning.
 Each section includes a careful analysis of all the pre-skills needed for the topic under discussion.
 Rather than repeat material that has already been published, the pre-skills segments of ‘Overcoming Difficulties with Number’ refer the reader back to the ‘Toolkit’ wherever relevant.

 ‘The Dyscalculia Resource Book’ is not a book about teaching.
 Instead, it is designed for teachers of dyscalculic learners to use as differentiation activities or to send home as homework instead of worksheets.
 The book is full of paper & pencil games and puzzles designed to rehearse and reinforce efficient calculation strategies that have already been taught at the concrete and the pictorial levels – for example, by using the practical teaching ideas in the previous books – that still need practice.

-For even more information to help you decide which book best suits your current needs, you can use the ‘Look inside’ facility on the Amazon website to read the Introduction chapters of the books published by Sage, or you can download a complete free sample chapter from each of the iBooks ebooks via the iBooks app.
+For even more information to help you decide which book best suits your current needs, you can use the ‘Look inside’ facility on the Amazon website to read the Introduction chapters of the books published by Sage, and you can download a complete free sample chapter from each of the iBooks ebooks via the iBooks app.